Why is marriage absolutely known to be the most difficult relationship? ( hear all the time, "I promise I don't have these same problems at work.")

 If you have true unity between two souls (more than rings and a kiss), this is a very powerful thing, the ultimate.
 Anything real that we desire, for it to LAST, it has to come with great effort and growth.
 We are here to grow and change, and marriage is one of the greatest ways to activate this growth process.
-On some level, our beloved is supposed to push our buttons, to bring to the surface our blind spots, to show us where we don’t believe in or love ourselves, to help us see our insecurities and fears, and especially to unearth where our ego is craftily keeping us selfish and limited.
-Ideally with a foundation of love, trust and personal responsibility, these challenges in our relationship, albeit tumultuous, can be just what our inner physician ordered to help us heal, diminish our egos and connect to our true and best self - a perfect platform to reach our potential in life and from which love can grow and grow.
+On some level, our beloved is supposed to push our buttons, to bring to the surface our blind spots, to show us where we don’t believe in or love ourselves, to help us see our insecurities and fears, and especially to unearth where we need to heal old pain and where our ego defense mechanisms are craftily keeping us selfish and limited.
+Ideally with a foundation of love, trust and personal responsibility, these challenges in our relationship, albeit often tumultuous, can be just what our inner physician ordered to help us heal, diminish our egos and connect to our true and best self - a perfect platform to reach our potential in life and from which love can grow and grow.

 Are some marriages better off ending?